Because we can all use some more romance in our lives: here are 10 true lesbian stories as told by 10 lesbian couples!

 Oh man, I was on Tinder for a while!
 Probably over a year.
 I went on so many dates before Sam!
 She had only ever met one person off Tinder before me, though, and I was also the first girl she ever dated!

 I sent her a message first, and we quickly exchanged phone numbers.
 Within a day or two I asked her on a date.

 Yes and no. Sam was not out at all.
 I was semi-out… I had only told a few close friends, and I was waiting until I had someone really special before I shared it with my family.
 Sam came out shortly after we met.

 How long were you two talking before your first date?

-You got married last year and have adoption plans!
+You got married in 2019 and have adoption plans!
 You also still want to travel more, so what will your lives look like in 5 years?

 Your love story is truly a global one!
 You’re both immigrants from Southeast Asia, living in New York.
 Tell us how and when your lesbian love story started!

 Our story started right here in New York.
 Before we started dating, we were friends through Instagram.